West Bay Consortium

-The West Bay Consortium is an APPIC-member psychology postdoctoral residency program that is well-integrated into the Kaiser Permanente health care system.
+The West Bay Consortium is an APA-accredited* and APPIC-member psychology postdoctoral residency program that is well-integrated into the Kaiser Permanente health care system.
 The consortium is situated in the central San Francisco Bay region, which encompasses the cultural and geographic heart of the Bay Area.
 The consortial training sites are located in the cities of San Francisco, South San Francisco and Redwood City.

 The Departments of Psychiatry at each training site provide psychotherapy, psychological testing, and psycho-educational programs.
 Each department includes an Intensive Outpatient Program (IOP) that provides services to recently hospitalized individuals, or individuals at risk for psychiatric hospitalization.
 Certain sites in the consortium include Chemical Dependency Recovery Programs (CDRP) which offer intensive chemical dependency services.
 One site provides services for those patients with chronic pain/behavioral health concerns.
 Certain departments offer Neuropsychological assessment services.
 Each site offers many different treatment groups, for focus areas including Depression, Anxiety, and Dialectic Behavioral Therapy (DBT).